kohnfelder/kohnfelder.github.io/content/travel/2025/japan/X21TakaichiPM.md

 partner but were declined (perhaps because the relatively new party members are relatively inexperienced, or perhaps due to lack of confidence in the new government).

+Japan's new prime minister is a woman with an unusual background.
+As a young woman Takaichi was into heavy metal rock music.
+Accepted into elite colleges she did not attend because her parents refused to fund her education living away from home (apparently considering higher education not some important for a woman).
+Instead she went to the best university commuting several hours a day while continuing to live at home.
+She worked as in American on staff of a member of congress before returning to Japan to pursue a career in politics.
+Married to another politician, they divorced it is said over political differences and subsequently remarried with him taking her surname (in Japan spouses are not allowed to have different surnames).

 With the political maneuvering behind here, not PM Takaichi will get to work and we will see if the new government delivers results or not.